kevin-wand/TheBigTop/README.md

-# Project Overview

-## Project Name
-The Big Top
+# The Big Top

-## Project Description
+## Description
-User enters a location (city,state) and complete search with one butten click to find events by category.
+User enters a location (Postal Code) and complete search with one button click to find events by category.

 The first result will display the largest image and most detail, additional events will step down in detail.